Biology 003 - Introduction to Biology » Summer 2020 » Exam 2

 B. they can only express the recessive trait

-D. both of their alleles carry the same information
+D. their two alleles carry different information

 Question #30